Uncertainty Quantification (UQ)#

 For other possible arguments, see also ptemcee.Sampler.run_mcmc.

-The resulting chain can be retrieved from via sampler.chain
+The resulting chain can be retrieved via sampler.chain

 as a